urbaman/HomeLab/Kubernetes/Automation/Gitlab/readme.md

 helm upgrade -i gitlab gitlab/gitlab -n gitlab --create-namespace --values gitlab-values.yaml
 ```

+If you are in a homelab,elete all of the horizontal pod autoscalers, and set all the deployments to replicas=1

 ## Post-installation

 Login with user `root` and the following secret: